ChowdharyYash/ChowdharyYash/README.md

 ### 🎓 MS Student | 📊 Data Enthusiast | 🤖 AI/ML Explorer

 I'm a passionate Master's student diving deep into the world of data science and machine learning.
-Currently transforming raw data into meaningful insights and building models that make a difference!
+Currently transforming raw data into actionable insights that drive smart business decisions.
+Curious by nature and enjoy collaborating with others.

+“In God we trust.
+All others must bring data.”
+— W. Edwards Deming

 ## 🚀 About Me